2014 Camp Attendee Awarded National TU Camp Essay Grand Prize

 The goal of the school is to foster a knowledge and appreciation of coldwater habitats using a variety of hands-on activities and interactive learning methods that teach the benefit of coldwater habitats.
 The Coldwater Conservation School will give students the hands-on experience and knowledge about how to care for the coldwater habitat that trout and other wildlife need for survival.

-The school has been held at the NJ School of Conservation in Stokes State Forest and included food, lodging and equipment.
+The school has been held in summer at the NJ School of Conservation in Stokes State Forest and includes food, lodging and equipment.

 Students must be 11 - 14 years old in order to participate.